 Formula:

 To give a clearer picture, consider a toy assembly factory that runs one 8 hour shift, or 480 minutes.
 During that time, the line produces 200 toys that meet quality standards.
-Therefore, its throughput rate is 200 units divided by 8 hours, or 25 units per hour.
+Therefore, its throughput rate is 200 units divided by 8 hours making the throughput rate 25 units per hour.

 Calculation:

-This means the effective speed of that production line is 25 quality toy units every hour.
+This means the effective speed of that production line is 25 units of quality toys every hour.

 3. Practical steps to measure throughput rate